Taking Care of Drywear Gaskets

 Some boaters prefer neoprene gaskets, such as the ones we use in our semi-dry wear.
 Neoprene is even stretchier than latex, which makes these gaskets inherently more comfortable against the skin.
 However, this extra stretch keeps them from being as dry as latex ones (hence our referring to these garments as “semi-dry”).
 Nevertheless, for many boaters they are plenty dry enough for their type of boating.

 To protect either type of gasket, keep sharp objects away from them.
 Rings, ear rings and watch bands can cause a tear; remove them when donning or removing gaskets.

-After wearing a garment with latex gaskets, rinse them thoroughly with clean, salt-free water, dry the gaskets with towels and coat them with 303 Aerospace Protectant.
+After wearing a garment with latex gaskets, rinse them thoroughly with clean, salt-free water, dry the gaskets with towels and coat them with silicone grease or spray.

 The neoprene gaskets have fabric on the outside, which protects them from sunlight.
-On NRS tops the neoprene is covered on the inside with a GlideSkin™ coating, which should also be rinsed and dried after use, and will benefit from a coat of 303.
+On NRS tops the neoprene is covered on the inside with a GlideSkin™ coating, which should also be rinsed and dried after use.

 Store gaskets in a cool place away from light, either sun or artificial light.
 Keep oils, greases and solvents away from the gaskets.
 Avoid getting sunscreen products on your latex gaskets since these products are harmful to latex.